Who we are

 Odyssey was a hybrid rocket engine that utilized HTPB and nitrous oxide and produced a maximum of 600 lbf of thrust.
 This engine gave the team experience in fluid systems, infrastructure development, and operations planning.

-Spectre is our flight division that focuses on developing a reliable and innovative flight body for our rocket engines.
-After developing an actively stabilized rocket, Spectre has shifted to develop the flight body for MOE.
+Flight is our division that focus on vehicle flight bodies.
+After developing an actively stabilized rocket, Spectre, flight has shifted to develop the flight body for MOE.

 Leadership Board